jetadams/jetadams.github.io/_pages/works.md

   caption: "Photo Credit: Jeremy Adams"
 ---

-# The Crazy Ramblings of Jeremy Adams
+# The Ramblings of Jeremy Adams

 [**About This Site**](http://www.jetadams.com/about/)